diegomarquez/game-builder/README.md

 - When creating the component pools, infer the amounts from the configurations on the game object pool

 - Update README.md files

+- Make Sublime plugin to generate files from templates
+    - Make an empty menu structure.
+    - Add options to create different types of files from templates
+    - Button to automatically generate setModulePath calls where needed
+    - Code observer to add and remove setModulePath calls automatically
+    - Scan src paths to generate all the sub paths if they exist
+    - Template for an empty project, src folder and res folder

 -----------------------------------